Umit8098/Project_Django_Rest_Framework_Flight_App_CH-12/Readme.md

 <!-- This is an example, please update according to your application -->

-- For online demo: [Swagger](https://umit8113.pythonanywhere.com/swagger/) veya [Redoc](https://umit8113.pythonanywhere.com/redoc/) arayüzlerine göz atabilirsiniz.
+- For online demo: You can take a look at the [Swagger](https://umit8113.pythonanywhere.com/swagger/) and [Redoc](https://umit8113.pythonanywhere.com/redoc/) interfaces.

 - To clone and run this application, you'll need [Git](https://github.com/Umit8098/Project_Django_Rest_Framework_Flight_App_CH-12.git)